 To create a storage node, you need a server with enough esources.

 - 2+ TB of free hard disk space (depends on the amount of data intended for backup as well as its retention period);

 - 2+ GB of RAM plus 1 extra GB for each additional TB of data.

-If the amount of free space on a storage node goes beyond 200 GB, the node status changes to "Full".
+If the amount of free space on a storage node goes below the default of 200 GB, the node status changes to "Full".
 It becomes impossible to create new devices on this node.
 All new backup data is redirected to free storage nodes.
 As older sessions are cleared according to the retention policy, some storage space frees up automatically.
-When it reaches 300 GB, the node status returns to "Free".
+When the amount of free space reaches 300 GB (by default), the node status returns to "Free".

 Storage virtualization recommendations

 We recommend using the RAID storage virtualization technology.

 It is possible to use a SAN Cluster as a storage node.
 It must use ISCSI protocol.